 We often recommend a marketing duality.
 There’s a time and place for both organic and paid.

-Now work backwards to determine your tactics, be it paid or organic.
+Now, work backward to determine your tactics, be they paid or organic.

-We’ve seen success with this agile approach to marketing, as evidenced by a recent case study from a very niche client.
-Utilizing what we termed “balanced marketing,” we conjoined PPC and organic content to deliver a 63 percent lower cost per lead.
+We’ve seen success with this agile approach to digital marketing, as evidenced by a recent case study from a very niche client.
+Utilizing what we termed “balanced marketing,” we conjoined PPC and organic content to deliver a 63% lower cost per lead.

-About 60 percent of the leads generated from this campaign originated from organic traffic, while 40 percent came from paid.
+About 60% of the leads generated from this campaign originated from organic traffic, while 40% came from paid marketing.

 We were able to achieve a cost-effective equilibrium between both models.
-So your content marketing eggs should never be placed in a single basket.
 Qualified leads exist across the entire spectrum of marketing; you just need to know how to target them.